-So today we are going to talk about how to find your passion in your business.
-This one is a super touchy topic for many of us… especially when we don’t exactly know our passion (or think we do and don’t know how to monetize it).
+So today we are going to talk about how to find your passion in your small business.
+This one is a super touchy topic for many of us… especially when we don’t exactly know our passion (or think we do but don’t know how to make money with it).

 It is really easy for people like Oprah or Richard Branson.
 They seemed to have been born knowing what they wanted to do and are just implementing against that plan.
 Even “normal-ish” people like Liz Gilbert (who wrote Big Magic and Eat Pray Love) will tell you that she always knew she wanted to be a writer.

 But what about the rest of us?
 Those of us out here flailing around trying to figure this shit out?

 Well I have heard too much of “there is no way for someone to tell you your passion.”
 I am going to help you figure it out today!

 There are clues to what you should be doing to make you happy and we will go over some ways to uncover them!

 My Passion History

 So let’s take a look at my passion history so you can see how flawlessly (JOKING) I got here!
 Back in 2001 I started a marketing company and did a bunch of websites and some SEO for clients.
 It was okay and I really enjoyed learning new things, but once I got good at that kind of marketing, it was a little boring.